back

 ImageFragmenter.app home page

 After uploading an image, users can view a gif preview of the frames generated using the crop & paste process.
 They can change the delay, and add a variety of image effects: invert colors, grayscale, sepia, pixelate, and detect edge.
-Users can also choose to create a seamless loop, which plays the frames start-to-end, then end-to-start.
+Users can also choose to enable the seamless loop option, which plays the frames start-to-end, then end-to-start.
+The final result can be exported as a GIF, video, or ZIP folder of the individual frames.

-Thanks for reading!
-To see the rest of the source code, visit the GitHub repository.
+To see the source code, visit the GitHub repository.